snaik27/PythonDSandA/README.md

 Questions, Comments, Concerns:

-If you have any questions about literally anything, contact me and I'll hit you back with an answer.
-Mostly doing this because I refuse to pay to learn these things and I realize how frustrating it is to learn this all on your own with no proper prior coding experience.
-I'll  update the comments in my code to reflect any questions I get.
-As of writing this (1/7/17), I don't know too much about GitHub so it might take me a while to format everything properly.
-Suggestions on anything here are always appreciated, be as critical as you can.
+UPDATE (1/8/18): I said earlier that if anyone has a question/suggestion just send it to me.
+I have no idea why I thought any non-GitHub user could just message me(apparently there's no messaging system on GH anyway).
+Instead, as I update my code I'll just comment the crap out of it.
+I still don't know too much about GitHub so it might take me a while to format everything properly.

 Made using: